 Shops and Restaurants

-The PATH has over 1200 shops and restaurants ranging from High-end brands to local businesses.
-Also, it also has direct access to popular shopping malls such as Eaton Centre, Hudson’s Bay and Saks.
+As mentioned before, the PATH has many shops and restaurants.
+Infact, it has over 1200 shops and restaurants ranging from high-end brands to local businesses.
+It has direct access to popular shopping malls in Toronto such as The Eaton Centre, The Hudson’s Bay and Saks Fifth Avenue.

 - The Hilton Toronto

 - Marriott Downtown at CF Toronto Eaton Centre

 Subway Stations on the PATH

 If you refer to the map shown here , the subway stations are clearly marked in yellow.
 Specifically, the subway stations – College, Dundas, Queen, King, Union, St.Andrew, Osgoode, St.Patrick and Queen’s Park stations are all on this walkway.
 It also has has access to GO Train station and GO Bus Terminal at Union Station and Toronto Coach Terminal.